No. 6 Kentucky rallies from 18 down, stuns Florida 71-70

-Brooks missed a driving layup, and Montgomery’s tip-in was initially waived off as a cylinder violation.
-Officials reviewed it and gave Montgomery the basket for a 71-70 lead.
+Brooks missed a driving baseline layup, and Montgomery’s tip-in was initially waived off as a cylinder violation.
+Officials reviewed it and gave Montgomery the basket with 11.8 seconds left for a 71-70 Wildcats’ lead, their first of the game.

 Richards missed the front end of a one-and-one, giving Florida a final chance to win it.
 But Andrew Nembhard’s 3-pointer bounced twice off the rim before missing, setting off Kentucky’s raucous celebration.